-For the purposes of this report, the geographical coordinates of West Lynchburg are 37.403 deg latitude, -79.178 deg longitude, and 722 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of West Lynchburg are 37.403 deg latitude, -79.178 deg longitude, and 722 ft elevation.

-The topography within 2 miles of West Lynchburg contains only modest variations in elevation, with a maximum elevation change of 358 feet, and an average elevation above sea level of 708 feet.
-Within 10 miles contains very significant variations in elevation (1,647 feet).
-Within 50 miles contains extreme variations in elevation (4,154 feet).
+The topography within 2 miles of West Lynchburg contains only modest variations in elevation, with a maximum elevation change of 358 feet and an average elevation above sea level of 708 feet.
+Within 10 miles contains only modest variations in elevation (1,647 feet).
+Within 50 miles contains very significant variations in elevation (4,154 feet).

 The area within 2 miles of West Lynchburg is covered by artificial surfaces (65%) and trees (35%), within 10 miles by trees (73%) and cropland (14%), and within 50 miles by trees (78%) and cropland (19%).

 This report illustrates the typical weather in West Lynchburg, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 5 weather stations near enough to contribute to our estimation of the temperature and dew point in West Lynchburg.

 For each station, the records are corrected for the elevation difference between that station and West Lynchburg according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at West Lynchburg is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between West Lynchburg and a given station.